-COUNT VII Negligence Against Defendants on Behalf of the Class
+Negligence Against Defendants on Behalf of the Class

-- 144. Plaintiff incorporates by reference and realleges each and every allegation contained above, as though fully set forth herein. - 145.
+- 131. Plaintiffs incorporate by reference and reallege each and every allegation contained above, as though fully set forth herein. - 132.
 The Contaminated Dog Foods manufactured, distributed, marketed, and sold by Defendants are "commercial feed" within the meaning of 505 Ill.
 Comp.
 Stat.
-30/3. - 146.
+30/3. - 133.
 Defendants' conduct is negligent per se.
-Defendants violated their statutory duty under 505 Ill.
+Defendants violated their statutory duty under 505 III.
 Comp.
 Stat.
-30/11.1, which provides that it is unlawful to "manufacture or distribute any commercial feed that is adulterated or misbranded." - 147.
+30/11.1, which provides that it is unlawful to "manufacture or distribute any commercial feed that is adulterated or misbranded." - 134.
 Commercial feed is misbranded if the "labeling is false or misleading in any particular."
 505 Ill.
 Comp.
 Stat.
+30/8.

-30/8. - 148.
-The labels on commercial feed must disclose the names of each ingredient used in the manufacturing of the pet food.
+- 135. The labels on commercial feed must disclose the names of each ingredient used in the manufacturing of the pet food.
 505 Ill.
 Comp.
 Stat.
-30/5. - 149.
+30/5. - 136.
 The Contaminated Dog Foods are "adulterated" within the meaning of 505 Ill.
 Comp.
 Stat.
-30/7 because: - (a) They contain poisonous and/or deleterious substances such as heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that render them injurious to the health of pets; and - (b) The true composition and quality of the Contaminated Dog Foods as represented by Defendants fall below and differ from that which their labels purport and represent to possess. - 150.
-The Contaminated Dog Foods are "misbranded" because Defendants falsely represented on their packaging and labels that their Contaminated Dog Foods are:
+30/7 because: - (a) they contain poisonous and/or deleterious substances such as heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients that render them injurious to the health of pets; and - (b) the true composition and quality of the Contaminated Dog Foods as represented by Defendants fall below and differ from that which their labels purport and represent to possess. - 137.
+The Contaminated Dog Foods are "misbranded" because Defendants falsely represented on their packaging and labels that their Contaminated Dog Foods are: - (a) "Biologically AppropriateTM"; - (b) "Fresh Regional Ingredients" and "Delivered daily"; - (c) "Never Outsourced"; - (d) "Nourish[ing] as Nature Intended"; - (e) "Delivering Nutrients Naturally"; - (f) "Made with Fresh and Natural Ingredients"; - (g) "Premium Meat and Fish Ingredients"; and - (h) "Ingredients deemed fit for human consumption." - 138.
+Defendants failed to exercise due care when they sold the Contaminated Dog Foods to Plaintiffs and the Class Members based on: (1) their exclusive knowledge of the ingredients, content, and sourcing materials of the Contaminated Dog Foods; (2) their failure to properly audit and monitor any third-party suppliers as publicly represented to Plaintiffs and the Class; and (3)